Middle School Curriculum

 In preparation for high-school humanities, middle-school students receive training in both reasoning and writing.
 Training in reasoning involves a year in formal logic and a year in informal fallacies.
 Training in writing involves six of the ten forms in the classical progymnasmata, a traditional course in learning rhetoric through imitation.
 Content for the writing assignments comes from the Bible class; and comparison with biblical forms is encouraged.
 Students may enter this two-year class in either year, because both years stand alone and complement each other.

-To enter the writing class, students must pass a proficiency exam in English grammar.
-Students in need of additional help receive a year of grammar before enrolling in the writing class (assuming the exam is passed).
+To enter the reasoning-and-writing class, students must pass a proficiency exam in English grammar.
+Students in need of help receive a year of training in grammar and building sentences before taking the exam again.

 Nature as Numbers

 As a wise Creator, God built the world with orderly patterns that can be represented with mathematical models.
 This class trains students to see these patterns in nature.
-As a result, students learn to express scientific puzzles in mathematical language, which complements the artificial way that math classes try to teach such skills through “word problems.”
+As a result, students learn to express scientific puzzles in mathematical language.
+This approach complements the way a math class tries to teach such skills through “word problems.”
 In this way, students learn the mathematical language of nature through a “lab” approach.
+Nature as Numbers toggles on an alternating basis from year to year with Nature as Words, and students can take these classes in either order as each stands alone.

 Arithmetic